Jena Frumes Slays In Daisy Duke Shorts & Midriff-Baring Bralette In Flashback Snaps

 “You’re my hot girl summer inspo!!!” raved someone else.

 Jena has been sharing posts on Instagram frequently over these past few weeks, mixing together current selfies and older professional snapshots.
-Whether she is wearing sexy lingerie, revealing workout ensembles, or casual outfits like this one, her curves always generate a lot of heat and fans never hesitate to show their love for her flawless physique.
+Whether she is wearing sexy lingerie, revealing workout ensembles, or casual outfits like this one, her curves always generate a lot of heat, and fans never hesitate to show their love for her flawless physique.